paulmillr/noble-ciphers/README.md

 # noble-ciphers

-Auditable & minimal JS implementation of Salsa20, ChaCha & AES
+Auditable & minimal JS implementation of Salsa20, ChaCha and AES.

 - 🔒 Auditable
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included